Can I resell my COVID tests online? - NewsBreak

 In a statement shared with Nexstar, an eBay spokesperson says its platform “does not allow the sale of Covid19 Rapid Antigen tests on our marketplace across North America, and we are making every effort to ensure that anyone who sells on our platform follows local laws and eBay policies.”

-The online marketplace says it has already removed or blocked over 85 million listings for violating eBay’s policies related to COVID as of August 2021.When will omicron peak in the US?
+The online marketplace says it has already removed or blocked over 85 million listings for violating eBay’s policies related to COVID as of August 2021.Sacramento school facing staff shortage groups students into auditorium

 According to Facebook’s COVID-19 and Vaccine Policy , the platform is “working to remove COVID-19 content that contributes to the risk of real-world harm.”
 Among examples of content being removed is the “sale of test kits and related goods.”
 The policy goes on to explain the decision was made to “protect against exploitation of this crisis for financial gain.”